browserengineering/book/book/scheduling-and-threading.md

 thread = threading.Thread(target=run)
 thread.start()
 thread.join()
-while True:
 print("Browser")
 ```

-will print "Thread" 100 times, and *only then* start printing "Browser".
+will print "Thread" 100 times, and then print "Browser".

 Define a new `async_request` function.
 This will start a thread.
 The thread will
 request the resource, store the result in `results`, and then return.
 The